tammet/gkc/README.md

     * 2 stands for making non-included formulas assumptions
     * 3 stands for considering only the negative clauses from conjecture to be goals

+For "max_seconds"<2 gkc will automatically use immediate check for contradiction when a clause is derived.
+For problems with less than 1000 input clauses, gkc will use sine for input clause ordering.

 Architecture
 ------------